 80% of our human bodies are made up of water.
 It would be natural to deduce that the bodies of mice, birds etc. would be of a similar H20 content, giving cats, (who are desert creatures by trade), the majority of their hydration.

 So, the top food solution for our feline friends is a what they would naturally eat in the wild.

 Let’s face it.
 Dry cat food, or “kitty nachos” is the norm!
-It is easy and we have been trained by industry to feed our cats this way, and hey, who wouldn’t want to eat nachos all day?
-But it is not very healthy as a total diet solution.
+It is easy and we have all been trained by the pet food industry to conveniently feed our cats this way, and hey, who wouldn’t want to eat nachos all day?
+But it is not a total diet solution.
 These processed little kibbles, especially when infused with grain, become very addictive to cats.
 I’ve seen some kitties who will not touch wet food because they are so attached to their dry food.
 I do however, use a “grain free” dry cat food as a nightly TREAT for my cats, just before I go to sleep.
 “Cat Sitting on my Head” syndrome has proven to me that wet food doesn’t always sustain my felines through the wee small hours of the morning!